ad-freiburg/esa2018-experiment/BLOGPOST.md

 ## PART 1: From the "NIPS Experiment" to the "ESA Experiment"

 In 2014, the organizers of the Conference on Neural Information Processing Systems (NeurIPS, then still called NIPS) made a bold experiment.
-They split their program committee in two and let each half **independently** review a part of the submissions.
+They split their program committee (PC) in two and let each half **independently** review a part of the submissions.
 The interesting part was that they made the parts **overlap**, so that 10% of all submissions (166 papers) were reviewed by two independent PCs.
 The result of this experiment was essentially a single figure: the overlap in the number of accepted papers.
 The overlap was only 43%, that is, more than half of the papers accepted by one PC were rejected by the other.